Programming Assignment 7

 q.f = 666;

-There are some other analysis approaches that could achieve better precision than the above handling, e.g., tracking the values of access paths (where an access path is a variable and a sequence of field names, e.g., p.f and q.f.g) together with variables in a flow-sensitive manner.
-However, this requires complicated modifications to the analysis.
-Hence, we choose a straightforward strategy in this assignment for simplicity.
+There are some other analysis approaches that could achieve better precision than the above handling, e.g., tracking the values of access paths (where an access path is a variable and a sequence of field names, e.g., p.f

 2.3 Analysis of Static Fields

 The handling of static fields is simpler than that of instance fields as it does not need to consider aliases.
-When analyzing a load statement of a static field, say x = T.f;, you just need to look up the store statements of the same field (T.f) in the program, and meet the stored values to the LHS variable (x) of the load statement.
-This can be done without the pointer and alias information.
+When analyzing a load statement of a static field, say x = T.f;

-Note that the values of static fields may come from field initializer (refer to this websiteopen in new window) or static initializer (refer to this websiteopen in new window) as shown at lines 2 and 7 in the following code snippet:
+Note that the values of static fields may come from field initializer (refer to this website) or static initializer (refer to this website) as shown at lines 2 and 7 in the following code snippet:

 class A {